 Welcome to the Advances in Health Care Sciences Conference 2020

-Conference takes place in the beautiful city of Turku in Southwest Finland, hosted by the Department of Nursing Science, University of Turku.
+Conference is hosted by the Department of Nursing Science, University of Turku.
 Conference theme for the year 2020 is Personalised Health Care.

 Conference dates: 11-12 November 2020